Tolian500/discord-rsi-bot/README.md

 ## Delay Feature

 - The bot now calculates and includes the delay between the real-time UTC and the time when the RSI calculation was performed in milliseconds.
 This delay is included in the notification messages sent to the Discord channel, providing insight into the timing of data processing.
+- You can now change `TEST_MODE` in `main.py` to True for making script  RSI check every 15 seconds for testing purpose.
+Could be made as Environmetal variable in the future

 ## Common Issues